Forms IV and V (Years 10 and 11)

 Exam Board: OCR

-Studying GCSE Physical Education will introduce pupils’ to the amazing world of sports performance.
-Not only will students have the chance to perform in three different sports through the non-examination assessment component, but they will also develop wide ranging knowledge into the how and why of physical activity and sport.
 Students will learn the reasons why we do things and why some people mentally and physically outperform others.
 They will also consider the ethical considerations on the use of drugs and gain an understanding of the consequences of inactivity and poor diet.
-We strongly advise that pupils who choose to take GCSE PE must be training and competing to a high standard weekly, preferably in three sports, or at least two.
-Pupils must be committed and enthused sportswomen and have a keen interest in both the physical and theoretical side of sport.
-At a time when female sport is breaking all records and glass ceilings this is a fantastic time for pupils to be widening their knowledge and understanding of sport.
+We strongly advise that students who choose to take GCSE PE must be training and competing to a high standard weekly, preferably in three sports, or at least two.
+Students must be committed and enthused sportswomen and have a keen interest in both the physical and theoretical side of sport.
+At a time when female sport is breaking all records and glass ceilings this is a fantastic time for students to be widening their knowledge and understanding of sport.

 Specification Overview: